-- 2012 NFHS Track and Field Case Book - 2012 NFHS Track and Field Rules Book
+- 2016 NFHS Track and Field Case and Rules Books Received under separate mailing - 2016 NFHS Track and Field Rules Book - Pre-Season Manual posted online on OHSAA website

 Section 2.
 OHSAA Mission Statement

 The Ohio High School Athletic Association's mission is to regulate and administer interscholastic athletic competition in a fair and equitable manner while promoting the values of participation in interscholastic athletics as an integral part of a student's educational experience.
 The OHSAA represents its member schools by recognizing and promoting academics, the safety of participants, good citizenship and lifelong values as the foundation of interscholastic athletics.